-In principle, the procedure of the Court is public (with the exception of settlement negotiations, Article 38 § 2 of the Convention).
-Rule 47 § 4 of the Rules of Court provides, however, for the possibility of keeping the applicant's identity confidential from the public.
-The applicant must give reasons when submitting such a request to the President.
-Even where the President grants such a request, the applicant's identity will be revealed to the respondent Government if the case is communicated to them for observations, because at that stage the application and all supporting documents are copied and sent to the respondent Government concerned.
-In appropriate circumstances the applicant may also request that the documents in the case file should be kept confidential from the public, but just as with the applicant's identity, this material will be made available to the respondent Government if the case is communicated to them for observations.
+In principle, the procedure of the Court is public (with the exception of settlement negotiations, Article 39§ 2 of the Convention).
+Rule 47 § 4 of the Rules of Court provides, however, for the possibility of keeping the applicant's identity and or certain parts of the case file confidential from the public, but not from the respondent Government.
+Reasons must be given when submitting such a request to the President.
+Even where the President grants such a request, the applicant's identity will be revealed to the respondent Government if the case is communicated to them for observations, because at that stage the whole application is sent to the respondent Government concerned.